ChrisConcho/RecentProjects/Artifical-Neural-Network/README.md

 # Artificial Neural Network: Back Propegations

+This is an ANN that uses back propegation to better fit the training data and make more accurate decisions on testing data.

 ## Utilities
 `ArtificialNeuralNetwork` is initialized with by passing in an array of layer sizes.
 The first layer must be the same